simbathesailor/use-what-changed/README.md

 ## Color coding

-A unique background color will be given to each effect.
+A unique background color will be given to each effect preceding title text.
 It helps us in recognising the specific effect when debugging.
-A unique id will also be given to help the debugging further.
+A unique id is also given to help the debugging further.

 <p  align="center"><img  src="demoimages/multipleeffectandcolorcoding.png"  width="500"  align="center"></p>